-- if a Gosforth Academy student is absent parents must contact school by 9.30am on each day of absence by telephone on (0191)2559020 which has a 24 hour answering service, or for Sixth Form telephone (0191)2559040; - if a Gosforth Junior High student is absent parents must contact school by 8.30am on each day of absence by telephone on (0191) 2851000 - option 1; - send a note in to student reception/sixth form tutor on the first day of their child's return with an explanation for the absence - they should do this even though they have contacted school by telephone; and - parents can call into school and report an absence to reception; however, it is preferable to make telephone contact
+- if a Gosforth Academy student is absent parents/carers must contact school by 8.30am on each day of absence by telephone on (0191) 255 9020 which has a 24-hour answering service, or for Sixth Form telephone (0191) 255 9040; - send a note in to student reception/sixth form tutor on the first day of their child's return with an explanation for the absence - they should do this even though they have contacted school by telephone; and - parents/carers can call into school and report an absence for Main School to reception or email studentabsence@ga.newcastle.sch.uk; however, it is preferable to make telephone contact.

 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
-Any problems with regular attendance are best sorted out between the school, the parents and the child.
+Any problems with regular attendance are best sorted out between the school, the parents/carers and the child.
 If a child is reluctant to attend, it is never better to cover up their absence or to give in to pressure to excuse them from attending.
 This gives the impression that attendance does not matter and usually makes things worse.